col-panic/oauth-filter-for-java/readme.md

 An example of how to use this filter can be found in a [separate repository](https://github.com/curityio/example-java-oauth-protected-api).

-## FORK INFO
+# FORK INFO

-This is a fork of the original repo
+This is a fork of the original repo https://github.com/curityio/oauth-filter-for-java

-It updates to version 5 with the following - breaking - changes
+It upgrades to version 5 with the following - breaking - changes

 * Fully move to `jakarta.servlet` namespace
 * Change JSON parser to `com.google.gson`
 * Update some dependent libraries
 * Generate OSGi capable `META-INF/MANIFEST.MF`
 * Fix some build warnings
+* The value in JWT `aud` now accepts arrays, as the configured `audience` can be one of multiple allowed

 ## Filter Overview